Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Introduction

 Joint reconstruction of two or more physically distinct fields may, from a theoretical perspective, appear straightforward within hierarchical Bayesian frameworks such as those proposed by \cite{chandler2013exploiting}.
 However, scalability becomes a much bigger challenge.
 This is particularly so when the fields are highly dependent, as many in climate are.
-In this study we jointly model sea-surface temperature (SST) and sea-ice concentration (SIC) to drive a coupled atmosphere and ice-sheet model (we introduce this further in Section 4), where the dependence between the boundary conditions is critically important.
-The need for scalable inference and generality makes a coexchangeable approach desirable, and thus we develop a hierarchical coexchangeable model that offers a Bayes linear analogy to the natural Bayesian hierarchical model for the problem.
+In this study we jointly model sea-surface temperature (SST) and sea-ice concentration (SIC) to drive a coupled atmosphere and ice-sheet model, where the dependence between the boundary conditions is critically important.
+The need for scalable inference and generality makes a coexchangeable approach desirable; though extensions are required to incorporate the additional assumptions of conditional exchangeability between the fields.
+Thus, we develop a coexchangeable process model that offers a Bayes linear analogy to the natural Bayesian hierarchical model for the problem.
 From simple and natural exchangeability judgements, we develop efficient, scalable inference for joint reconstruction.

 This article proceeds as follows.
+Section~\ref{sec:data_intro} provides background and context to the applied modelling problem.
 Section~\ref{sec:theory} reviews the existing statistical literature on Bayes linear statistics and exchangeability analysis.
 Section~\ref{sec:joint} extends the coexchangeable model for coupled processes, providing a Bayes linear analogy to the Bayesian hierarchical model for which we then present scalable inference via geometric updating.
-Section~\ref{sec:application} introduces our application to reconstructing SST and SIC using our methodology.
+Section~\ref{sec:application} uses the developed methodology to reconstruct SST and SIC.
 Section~\ref{sec:influence} discusses the results of using the reconstructions of SST and SIC to simulate ice sheet-atmosphere interactions at the LGM, and Section~\ref{sec:conclusion} concludes.
-Code and data are provided as part of an R package downloadable from \texttt{github.com/astfalckl/exanalysis}.
+Code and data are provided as part of an \texttt{R} package downloadable from \if1\blind { \texttt{github.com/astfalckl/exanalysis}.} \fi \if0\blind { \texttt{[redacted for blind review]}.} \fi